 The honey bee is big.
-Comparing yourself to this sculpture yes, but so is the contribution a bee has to the world's food supply.
+Comparing yourself to this sculpture yes, but so is the contribution The bee has to the world's food supply.
 Don't be intimidated.
 Get close.
 Draw your hands over its body.
 It has long hair, curved limbs, penetrating eyes.
-You're not at all vulnerable, but the bee is.
+You're not vulnerable, but Bee’s are.

 We love creating a sense of whimsy with our installations, mostly through the materials we select.
 This year, we are choosing some new materials that will tantalize a participant.

 Our first new material is nylon industrial broom bristle.
 Appearing as the long delicate hair of a bee, they will be delightful to run hands through, yet durable to bounce spring back into form.
 This 8 foot tall Bee will be hand carved from styrofoam covered in yellow and black concrete.

 Multi-layered, deep gloss painted black eyes will be a drawing feature, while the legs and feelers will be made with steel covered with foam and hair.
 The wings will be fine mesh aluminum.